sollosollo4/albion-overlay/README.md

 The data is protected and is not used in any way on the server side.
 Also, scanning can be disabled by pressing the key combination

 **Ctrl+Shift+B** if you need to pause Overlay

+## 🕵️‍♂️ 🛠️ Access to the Closed beta
+Write applications to me in DM
+Discord: an1medevka